 - Corporate and personal data safety.
 An extranet is a more secure way to exchange data than, for example, an email, as it offers granular access control, multifactor authentication, encryption of data at rest and in transit, audit trail, and other security measures.

 - Improved visibility into business operations.
-With an extranet, you can see every action taken, let’s say, during the order fulfilment, as well as who did them.
+With an extranet, you can see every action taken, let’s say, during the order fulfillment, as well as who did them.
 This makes the whole process traceable and enhances quality control.

 An intranet can become a suitable solution for creating a safe digital working environment for your employees, increase employee motivation, and strengthen the sense of community.